browserengineering/book/book/security.md

 Now other websites can't misuse our browser's cookies to read or write private data.
 This seems secure!
 But what about *our own* website?
-With cookies accessible from JavaScript, any scripts run on our server could, in principle, read the cookie value.
-This might seem benign---doesn't our server only run `comment.js`?
+With cookies accessible from JavaScript, any scripts run on our browser could, in principle, read the cookie value.
+This might seem benign---doesn't our browser only run `comment.js`?
 But in fact...

 A web service needs to defend itself from being *misused*.
 Consider the code in our guest book that outputs guest book entries: